-Instead of using all that butter and milk, swap it for low fat cottage cheese!
-It still gives it that creamy flavor without all the calories.
-I found just cottage cheese to be a little dry, so I still added about a tablespoon of 1% milk.
+This swap is a simple one.
+Instead of using butter and milk, swap it for low fat cottage cheese!
+It still gives it that creamy flavor without being quite so heavy.
+I also threw in some broccoli to up the health quotient!

 - 1 box of macaroni and cheese, such as Kraft

-- Stir in the powdered cheese, cottage cheese, milk, and salt until well combined.
+- Stir in the powdered cheese and cottage cheese until well combined.

 Just evening it out